“Some people want it to happen, some wish it would happen, others make it happen.” ~Michael Jordan

-Simply dropping a few of the unhealthy foods you eat on a regular basis can significantly impact your health and sense of well-being in many positive ways.
+Simply dropping a few of the unhealthy foods you eat regularly can significantly impact your health and sense of well-being in many positive ways.

 Getting enough exercise and sleep is a good prescription for anyone.
 It’s easier to stay healthy than it is to regain lost health.

 Your happiness is your responsibility.
-Although you may wish that everyone made your happiness a top priority, most people have other things on their minds.
-Besides, you’re the only one who truly knows what’s required for your own happiness and fulfillment.
+You’re the only one who truly knows what’s required for your happiness and fulfillment.

-Figure out all that makes you happy and create a life that supports those things.
+Figure out everything that makes you happy and create a life supporting those things.